JWT Authentication Configuration Guide¶

 To change the HTTP header used to carry the JWT, you can add the following when enabling JWT:

-header to obtain the token.
-This is suitable for scenarios where the Authorization
+Authorization header but will instead read the custom Jairouter_Token header to obtain the token.
+This is suitable for scenarios where the Authorization header is shared with existing systems.2.
+Set JWT Key¶

 Symmetric Key (HS256/HS384/HS512)¶